 ‘So why do think more people don’t come here?’ was a question I was asked when doing an interview for Highland Radio in Letterkenny.
 It was an interesting question, and one for which I didn’t really have an answer.

 I’d been travelling in Ireland for many years and often came to visit County Donegal whenever I got the chance.
-On my first trip to Northern Donegal, I returned to the beauty and tranquillity of Bunbeg Harbour, and stayed at the luxurious Bunbeg House.
+On my first trip to Northern Donegal, I stayed in the beauty and tranquillity of Bunbeg Harbour, and at the luxurious Bunbeg House.
 The harbour is sheltered from the storms of the North Sea and it’s a short walk along a country road to the village of Bunbeg itself.
 Bunbeg, Derrybeg and Gweedore pretty much run into each other.
 Even if you could understand the Gaelic signs you still wouldn’t know if you’d left one village for another.
 The area claims to be one of the most densely populated rural areas in Western Europe.
 For this trip, I returned to Bunbeg once again.

 Dunlewey (Dun Luiche), which means Lugh’s Fort, is named after the Celtic demigod Lugh, Grandson of Balor of the Evil Eye, the feared leader of an ancient race known as the Formorians.
 Their base was on Tory Island.
 Balor’s druid had told him of a prophecy where he would be killed by his grandson.
 So to ensure this prophecy didn’t come true, he locked away his only daughter, Eithne in a glass tower on the eastern promontory of Tory.